 Environmentally Friendly Products

-*This system is based on the system introduced by Seiko Instruments Inc. in 2001, and has been operated as the Green Products Certification System of Seiko Holdings Corporation since 2020.
+*This system is based on the system introduced by Seiko Instruments Inc. in 2001, and has been operated as the Green Products Certification System of Seiko Group Corporation since 2020.

 Green Products Certification Criteria

-Based on the Environmental Label Type II (ISO14021), we evaluate each environmental compatibility factor for each product based on our own five-step system, and certify products with an average score of at least 3.5 (out of 5) as Green Products.
+Based on the Environmental Label Type II (ISO14021), we evaluate each environmental compatibility factors based on our own five-step evaluation criteria for each product, and certify products with an average score of 3.5 or higher (out of 5) as Green Products.

 Outline of Green Products Certification Criteria